 The Easby choir seats boast 16 misericords carved with diverse figures such as foliage, animals and human heads.
 The most famous misericord depicts a pig playing the bagpipes.
 There is a similar misericord carving in Ripon Cathedral and at Beverley Minster.
 Around the canopy above the stalls is a Latin inscription that translates as:

 'There are ten kinds of mischief in the cloister - extravagant living; exquisite food; gossip in church; quarrelling amongst the clergy; disorderliness in the choir; idle students; disobedience in the young; complacency in the old; obstinacy amongst the religious and worldliness amongst ministers'.

 The most important historical memorial is a wall monument in the chancel commemorating Timothy Hutton (d 1629) and his wife Elizabeth.
 The couple is shown kneeling at prayer, a typical 17th-century pose.
-Below them are figures of 8 children and 4 more infants in swaddling.
+Below them are figures of eight children and four more infants in swaddling.